 Titanium dioxide has a number of unique characteristics that make it ideally suited to many different applications.

-Importantly, titanium dioxide also has a very high refractive index (its ability to scatter light), even higher than diamond.
+Importantly, TiO2 also has a very high refractive index (its ability to scatter light), even higher than diamond.
 This makes it an incredibly bright substance and an ideal material for aesthetic design use.

-Another crucial property of titanium dioxide is that it can show photocatalytic activity under UV light.
+Another crucial property of TiO2 is that it can show photocatalytic activity under UV light.
 This makes it effective for environmental purification, for different kinds of protective coatings, sterilisation and anti-fogging surfaces, and even in cancer therapy.

-Brilliance, colour strength, opacity and pearlescence unlike any other substances.
+Brilliance, colour strength, opacity and pearlescence unlike any other substance.

-Stability to heat, light and weathering prevents degradation of paint, in films and embrittlement of plastics.
+Resistance to heat, light and weathering prevents degradation of paint and in films and embrittlement of plastics.

 Ability to scatter and absorb UV radiation makes TiO2 a crucial ingredient for sunscreen, protecting the skin from harmful, cancer-causing UV rays.

-Is used as a photocatalyst in solar panels as well as reducing pollutants in the air.
+Is used as a photocatalyst in solar panels and can also reduce pollutants in the air.

 What are the forms of titanium dioxide?

-TiO2 possesses different qualities depending on whether it is produced as pigment-grade or nanomaterial-grade.
+TiO2 possesses different qualities depending on whether it is produced as a pigment or a nanomaterial.
 Both forms are tasteless, odourless and insoluble.

-Pigment-grade TiO2 particles are approximately 200-350nm in dimension and this form accounts for 98 percent of total production.
-It is used mainly for light scattering and surface opacity applications, such as paint – this includes its use as a base for various colour paints or as a standalone ‘brilliant’ white.
+Pigmentary TiO2 particles are approximately 200-350nm in dimension and this form accounts for 98 percent of total production.
+It is used mainly for light scattering and surface opacity applications.
+It is used as a base for various colour paints or as a standalone ‘brilliant’ white.

-Nano, or ultrafine TiO2 comprises of primary particles sized less than 100nm.
-In this grade, titanium dioxide is transparent (colourless) and boasts improved UV scattering and absorbing properties compared with larger particle-size, pigment-grade TiO2.
+Nano, or ultrafine, TiO2 comprises primary particles sized less than 100nm.
+In this grade, titanium dioxide is transparent (colourless) and boasts improved UV scattering and absorbing properties compared with larger particle-size pigmentary TiO2.

 What is titanium dioxide made of?

 Titanium is one of the most common metals on earth, but it does not occur naturally in this elemental form.
-Titanium dioxide – also known as titanium (IV) oxide or titania – is the naturally occurring compound created when titanium reacts with the oxygen in the air.
+TiO2, also known as titanium (IV) oxide or titania, is the naturally occurring compound created when titanium reacts with the oxygen in the air.
 As an oxide, titanium is found in minerals in the earth’s crust.
-It also found with other elements, including calcium and iron.
+It is also found with other elements, including calcium and iron.

 Its chemical formula is TiO2, which means it consists of one titanium atom and two oxygen atoms (hence dioxide).
 It has a CAS (Chemical Abstracts Service) registration number of 13463-67-7.

-TiO2 is typically thought of as being chemically inert, meaning it doesn’t react with other chemicals and is, therefore, a stable substance that can be used in many different industries and for a variety of applications.
+TiO2 is typically thought of as being chemically inert, meaning it does not react with other chemicals and is, therefore, a stable substance that can be used in many different industries and for various applications.